 Why Did King Jeongjo Wait 15 Years?
-Real History Behind " The Red Sleeve" (The King's Secret Love Letter)
+The Real History Behind The Red Sleeve

-I've been teaching Korean through historical dramas for years, and I've noticed a pattern.
-Students come to class wanting to learn vocabulary.
+I often use historical dramas in my Korean classes, and I've noticed a pattern.
+Many students first come because they want to learn Korean expressions.
 They leave wanting to know if the story was real.

 "Teacher, did he actually wait that long?"
 "Did she really say no?"
 "Is the letter real?"